naveen521kk/text2svg/docs/source/index.rst

 This project uses Pango, Cairo and FreeType which are written in C, and wrapped using Cython.

-See :doc:`examples: for some example of how to.
+See :doc:`examples` for some example of how to.

 .. toctree::
    :maxdepth: 3